ajrowland/andrewrowland/web/src/content/posts/2020-01-10-develop-gridsome-source-plugin.md

 published: true
 comments: true
 cover_image: ./images/gridsome-graphql-data-layer.png
-tags: ['JavaScript', 'Gridsome']
+tags: ["JavaScript", "Gridsome"]
 canonical_url: false
 description: "One method of importing data into a Gridsome build is to use a source plugin.
 In this post I'll walk you through how to build one."
 ---

 One method of importing data into a [Gridsome](https://gridsome.org/) build is to use a source plugin.
 In this post I'll walk you through how to build one.

 Most likely you have used one of the many [plugins](https://gridsome.org/plugins/) available.
 This involves installing an NPM package, and configuring Gridsome to use it by updating the **gridsome.config.js** file.
 We will create a project for the NPM package, but what we don't want to do is continually build and publish a package whilst developing.
 The trick is to use [npm link](https://docs.npmjs.com/cli/link.html).

 I'm going to base my example on the [BikeWise API](https://www.bikewise.org/documentation/api_v2).
 This endpoint allows us to retrieve data on incidents involving bikes.
 No particular reason why I've chosen this, other than I wanted to create something that uses real data.
 First, lets create the project for our example source plugin: